joshbouncesecurity/interactsh_bug/README.md

 # interactsh_bug

-To run this (with nuclei and python installed), run:
+To reproduce the bug, clone this repo and then run the following(with nuclei and python installed):

 ```bash
 run.sh